h2non/pook/docs/how_it_works.rst

     pook.get('server.com/api', times=5)

-Explicitly definining a persistent mock:
+Explicitly defining a persistent mock:

 .. code:: python

-    # Make a mock definition persistent, so it won't be never flushed
+    # Make a mock definition persistent, so it won't ever be flushed
     pook.get('server.com/api').persist()

     # The above is equivalent to